Leikam/leikam.github.io/README.md

 mobiles
 =======

-Presentation about mobile frontend technologies.
+Presentation about mobile frontend technologies and approaches.